-For our ordinary minds, this doesn’t make any sense at all.
-We are used to trying to solve problems by eliminating the obstacle or trying to make things as pleasant as possible.
-As far as it goes, this is perfectly sensible.
-The problem, the Buddha noticed, was that it often doesn’t work.
-Life has a way of not being in our control and not working out according to our personal views, wishes and plans.
-Looking at my realistic options at those moments, the obstacles were simply there: intransigent and starkly unmoving.
-At moments like these, one can have understanding of those who try to solve painful experiences through homicide.
-Phooey.
-Now what?
+For my ordinary mind in that moment, however, this didn’t make any sense at all.
+My mind objected, determined to try to solve problem, to eliminate the obstacle – that first arrow.
+Of course.
+As far as it went, that was perfectly sensible.
+The problem, I kept having to remember, was that, as a strategy, eliminating the obstacle was not actually working and was unlikely to.
+In that moment, life had a way of not being in my control and not working out according to my personal comfort, views, wishes and plans.
+Looking at my realistic options on that airplane, the obstacles were simply there: intransigent and starkly unmoving.

 I decided that I needed to use my practice and work not externally, but internally with my own mind to find a wider awareness to what seemed like a mountain of challenge.
 I remembered a teaching about mountains: “A mountain may be heavy, but as long as we don’t try to lift it up, it won’t be heavy for us…You don’t deny (problems)…and you don’t run away from them…you deal with problems where you have to and solve them where you can.
 You simply learn how not to carry them around.
 That’s where the art of the practice lies: in living with real problems without making their reality burden the heart.”

 I saw so clearly that my heart in that moment was, indeed, burdened.
 I saw my call to practice then, in living with that very real problem, was to let go, to not “carry around” that mountain in my mind; if I didn’t find a way to navigate internally, it would be a very, very, very long journey, indeed.
 Complaint and reactivity, unlikely to solve the problem, would only ripen into more suffering.